lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab6.md

 -45.99 -0.01 1.00 3.14 3.33 5.55 9.70 18.10 34.56
 ```

-Then, you should also write the sorted array to `sorted.txt` with one number
+Then, you should also write the sorted array to `outdata.txt` with one number
 per line, like this:

 ```